[5 MIN READ]

 Plain water is the healthiest way to stay hydrated, but other foods and drinks can add to the amount of fluid you get each day.
 It’s important to choose wisely.

-Tea and coffee are among the most commonly consumed fluids.
+- Tea and coffee are among the most commonly consumed fluids.
 They contain antioxidants, flavonoids and other healthy substances.
 Adding fat, sugar and flavorings can reduce their health benefits.
-Keep in mind that coffee and tea should be used in moderation, especially since they often contain caffeine, a diuretic that can cause dehydration with overconsumption.
+Drink coffee and tea in moderation, especially since they often contain caffeine, a diuretic that can cause dehydration with overconsumption.

 - Low-fat and skim milk and soy beverages are good sources of protein and other essential micronutrients.

 - Non-calorically sweetened beverages include diet sodas and other diet drinks that are sweetened with calorie-free artificial sweeteners.
-They should be consumed as an occasional treat rather than a regular beverage choice.
+Drink these as an occasional treat rather than a regular beverage choice.

-- Caloric beverages with some nutrients include vegetable and fruit juices, whole milk, sports drinks, vitamin-enhanced waters and alcoholic drinks.
+- Caloric beverages with some nutrients include vegetable and fruit juices, whole milk, sports drinks and energy drinks, vitamin-enhanced waters and alcoholic drinks.
 Each has individual risks and benefits.

 - Calorically sweetened beverages earned the status of least recommended.
 They include soft drinks, fruit drinks and other beverages containing sugar, high-fructose corn syrup and other high-calorie, low-nutrient sweeteners.

 Your body uses fluids constantly as it performs daily functions such as sweating, urinating and eliminating waste.
 Dehydration occurs when you lose more fluid than you take in.
 Severe dehydration can lead to kidney failure, heart failure, anemia and damage to your nervous system.